Tour Duration: 9 Days / 8 Nights

 - Wi-Fi internet is widely available in Bangladesh.
 You’ll find free Wi-Fi on most of the hotels on this tour.
 Upscale restaurants will also have free Wi-Fi.

 - Tipping is common practice in Asia.
 In Bangladesh, most workers will expect a small tip, anything from 50 Taka upwards depending on the service provided.
-At the end of the tour, if your principle guide, together with the driver and the boat crew have been helpful then you could think about tipping them.
+At the end of the tour, if your principle guide, together with the driver and the boat crew, has been helpful then you could think about tipping them.
 The amount can obviously be left to you.

 - While traveling on a group, be co-operative and tolerant with the interests and difficulties of your co-travelers.